-Other career highlights include touring with Joan Baez as her pianist, performing in videos and TV shows with David Bowie, Steve Winwood, Martika, and Sheena Easton, playing with Rick Derringer in the TV house band for Joy Behar’s Way Off Broadway, and gigging with Ben E. King, The Four Tops, The Temptations, Carole King, Cab Calloway and Aretha Franklin.
-Wilensky has also appeared on The Today Show, The Tonight Show, Late Night With David Letterman, The View, The Rosie O’Donnell Show, The Arsenio Hall Show, and The Uncle Floyd Show, and performed extensively at many of New York’s legendary clubs, including The Bitter End, Kenny’s Castaways, Mercury Lounge, The Bottom Line, The Village Gate, Sweet Basil, Mikell’s, Seventh Avenue South, and The Lone Star Roadhouse, as well as larger venues like Madison Square Garden and Avery Fisher Hall.
+Other career highlights include touring with Joan Baez as her pianist, recording and performing in videos and TV shows with David Bowie, Steve Winwood, Martika, and Sheena Easton, playing with Rick Derringer in the TV house band for Joy Behar’s Way Off Broadway, and gigging with Ben E. King, The Four Tops, The Temptations, Carole King, Cab Calloway and Aretha Franklin.
+Wilensky has also appeared on The Today Show, The Tonight Show, Late Night With David Letterman, The View, The Rosie O’Donnell Show, The Arsenio Hall Show, and The Uncle Floyd Show, and performed regularly at many of New York’s legendary clubs, including The Bitter End, Kenny’s Castaways, Mercury Lounge, The Bottom Line, The Village Gate, Sweet Basil, Mikell’s, Seventh Avenue South, and The Lone Star Roadhouse, as well as larger venues like Madison Square Garden and Avery Fisher Hall, and iconic European locales such as New Morning (Paris), Quasimodo (Berlin), and the Montreux and Stockholm Jazz Festivals.
 Wilensky was also featured extensively in the twelve year run of the Emmy® – winning PBS children’s show Between the Lions.
 In addition, he wrote two saxophone method books, Saxophone Technique, and Advanced Sax.

 Currently, Wilensky performs, records, and teaches in Portland, Oregon.
-His CDs are available at CDBaby, Amazon, and iTunes.
+His records are available at CDBaby, Amazon, Spotify, iTunes, and other fine channels.
 His popular book, MUSICIAN!
 A Practical Guide for Students, Music Lovers, Amateurs, Professionals, Superstars, Wannabees and Has-Beens is available in paperback and E-book editions at Wilensky’s E-store, and at Amazon.

 Dan plays soprano, alto, tenor, baritone and C-melody saxophones, flute, alto flute, piano, and keyboards.
 Dan uses Selmer saxophones and Bari reeds.